rootwork/rootwork.org/hugo/content/blog/2006-05-28/index.md

 branch out into other constituencies.
 In our first year of existence, we raised a
-[quarter-million dollars](https://web.archive.org/web/20060709042957/http://www.genocideintervention.net/donate/info.php "Learn more about GI-Net's fundraising for peacekeepers") for peacekeepers in Darfur — the only NGO to raise money for protection rather than humanitarian aid — primarily through student networks, both actual and virtual.
-In my work for GI-Net, I am heavily influenced by [Howard Rheingold](https://rheingold.com/ "Howard Rheingold's website"), Christian Crumlish’s
+[quarter-million dollars](https://web.archive.org/web/20060709042957/http://www.genocideintervention.net/donate/info.php "Learn more about GI-Net's fundraising for peacekeepers") for peacekeepers in Darfur -- the only NGO to raise money for protection rather than humanitarian aid -- primarily through student networks, both actual and virtual.
+In my work for GI-Net, I am heavily influenced by [Howard Rheingold](https://rheingold.com/ "Howard Rheingold's website"), Christian Crumlish's
 [_The Power of Many_](https://web.archive.org/web/20060707224126/http://thepowerofmany.com/ "'The Power of Many' book and website"), [Marty Kearns](https://web.archive.org/web/20060710192840/http://www.network-centricadvocacy.net/ "Marty Kearns' blog") and